cjerrington/cjerrington.github.io/src/posts/2023/2023-02-05-creating-a-static-site-using-python-and-flask.md

 ---
 title: "Creating a static site using Python and Flask"
-excerpt: "Using Flask as a static site generator for a simple website"
+description: "Using Flask as a static site generator for a simple website"
 tags:
   - python
   - web design
   - 100DaysToOffload
+date: 2023-02-05
 ---

 In today's time there seems like there are static site generators that are a dime a dozen.
 What if you like Python and building sites with Flask.
 Using Flask as a static site generator for a simple website was a decision I did for a real simple website for an organization.
 This decision was made because I was learning Python for desktop scripts, and it is quite versatile for many application uses.
 I had the site on a Jekyll template initially, and the conversion to a Flask app was a way to learn Flask in the processes.